caido/caido/SECURITY.md

 **Important Note**: This is a known limitation of the plugin system that cannot be fully restricted at this time.
 We encourage users to exercise caution and verify the source of any plugin before installation.

+### Exclusions

+Any reported vulnerability that requires an attacker to already have code execution on the host system will be considered not applicable (N/A).
+This includes issues that depend on compromised environments or systems outside of Caido’s control.

 ### Response Expectations

 As a small team, we appreciate your patience and understanding.